antoniofull/thexpatmagazine.com/src/pages/blog/2014-11-10-10-mind-blowing-facts-switzerland.md

 ### 2 &#8211; Voting is mandatory.

-If you don&#8217;t you will get a fine, there is no excuse.
+If you don't you will get a fine, there is no excuse.
 Not even if you live abroad.

 ### 3 &#8211; They are always ready to contrast an invasor.